Rooted Absorbed Prefix Trajectory Balance with Submodular Replay for GFlowNet Training: Introduction

 \section{Introduction}

 Generative Flow Networks (GFlowNets) learn a stochastic policy on a directed acyclic graph (DAG) that constructs objects sequentially, so that completed trajectories are sampled with probability proportional to the rewards~\citep{bengio2021flow,bengio2023gflownet, hu2023gflownet}.
 In contrast to reward-maximizing reinforcement learning, the objective of GFlowNets is distributional: spread probability mass across many high-reward modes in proportion to reward, rather than concentrating on a single optimum~\citep{kaelbling1996reinforcement}.
+The GFlowNet objective is distributional: spread probability mass across many high-reward modes in proportion to reward, rather than concentrating on a single optimum.
+This objective admits an equivalent entropy-regularized RL formulation~\citep{tiapkin2024gflownet,deleu2024discrete}; our contributions operate within this off-policy regime, improving credit assignment and replay coverage for TB-family balance objectives on terminable prefix trees.
 This method extends naturally to large language models (LLMs) in a terminable prefix-tree formulation~\citep{hu2024amortizing}.
 Every prefix state has an explicit termination edge to a terminal node.
 The termination edge can be implemented as an EOS action. \looseness=-1

 In practice, LLM-GFlowNets suffer from mode collapse.
 We identify two specific failures: (i) prefix collapse, where early-token entropy drops sharply and distinct terminals share near-identical prefixes; and (ii) length bias, where the model favors sequences that are systematically too short or too long.
 We trace these issues to two factors: (i) weak credit assignment, as terminal-only rewards provide high-variance and ambiguous feedback for intermediate steps~\citep{madan2023learning}; and (ii) replay bias, where training is confined to a tiny fraction of the search space, and repeated reinforcement of this narrow subset causes the distribution to collapse~\citep{pmlr-v202-shen23a}.